dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

 * Select a default region in your :ref:`dwave-cloud-client configuration file <sdk_index_cloud>`.
-You can run the :ref:`dwave config <cli_example_config>` CLI command with the :code:`-- full` option or edit an existing configuration file to set a preferred region.
+You can run the :ref:`dwave config <cli_example_config>` CLI command with the :code:`--full` option or edit an existing configuration file to set a preferred region.
 * Set the appropriate environment variable (for example, :code:`export DWAVE_API_REGION=eu-central-1` in a Unix shell) for your current